CeriOSRey/Everything_Playwright/wiki/features.md

 - CTRL . for quickfix

 - by default Playwright runner will open and close the browser.
 No need to handle that in beforeEach and afterEach.

+- handling JSON in Typescript is
+    - import it with alias and you can access the properties
+    - import * as userdata from "../data/userdata.json"
+    - userdata.firstname